roundcube/roundcubemail-helpdocs/en_US/mail/compose.rst

 1. Add the image as :ref:`attachment <mail-compose-attachments>` to the message.
 2. Click the *Insert/Edit Image* icon in the editor's toolbar
-3. Select the image form the *Image List* drop-down menu in the dialog
+3. Select the image from the *Image List* drop-down menu in the dialog
 4. Hit the *Insert* button
 5. Resize the image in the text area if necessary